JeffersonLab/et/README.md

 files from mixing with the source and config files.

-In addition to a having a copy in the build directory, installing the library, binary and include files can be done by calling cmake in 2 ways:
+In addition to a having a copy in the build directory, installing the library, binary and include files can be done by calling cmake in 3 ways:

+    cmake .. –DCMAKE_BUILD_TYPE=Release –DET_INSTALL=<install dir>
+    make install

+or

     cmake .. –DCMAKE_BUILD_TYPE=Release –DCODA_INSTALL=<install dir>
     make install